Purpose & Staff

 Office: Whitaker Campus Center, Student Life Suite, Room 227

-Areas responsible for: Smith Hall and Shriner Hall
+Areas responsible for: Smith Hall and Coblentz Hall

 Schedule a meeting at: https://calendly.com/davidshanks

 From Rowan University, David Shanks earned his bachelor’s degree in Law and Justice and master’s degree in Higher Education Administration.
 David previously worked with a student mentoring program, assisting at-risk students to overcome barriers to attaining their education.
-David is a recent addition to Hood College, and he is avid about supporting students’ journeys towards becoming great campus leaders and future professionals.
-David is also a huge fan of music and has done research on the impact of hip-hop culture on student identity.
+David is avid about supporting students’ journeys towards becoming great campus leaders and future professionals.
+He is also a huge fan of music and has done research on the impact of hip-hop culture on student identity.